England V Australia 2nd Test Scoreboard - UrduPoint

 England V Australia 2nd Test Scoreboard

-Scoreboard at the close of England's first innings on the second day of the second Test against Australia at Lord's on Thursday

-London, (UrduPoint / Pakistan Point News - APP - 15th Aug, 2019 ) :Scoreboard at the close of England's first innings on the second day of the second Test against Australia at Lord's on Thursday: England 1st Innings R.
+London, (UrduPoint / Pakistan Point News - 16th Aug, 2019 ) :Scoreboard at stumps on the second day of the second Ashes Test between England and Australia at Lord's on Thursday: England 1st Innings R.

 Burns c Bancroft b Cummins 53 J. Roy c Paine b Hazlewood 0 J. Root lbw b Hazlewood 14 J. Denly c Paine b Hazlewood 30 J. Buttler c Paine b Siddle 12 B. Stokes lbw b Lyon 13 J. Bairstow c Khawaja b Lyon 52 C.